turingschool-examples/adopt_dont_shop_paired/README.md

 When I visit the page to edit a review
-And I enter the name of a User that doesn't exist in the database, but still try to submit the form I see a flash message indicating that the User couldn't be found And I'm returned to the new form to create a new review
+And I enter the name of a User that doesn't exist in the database, but still try to submit the form I see a flash message indicating that the User couldn't be found And I'm returned to the edit form to edit the review
 ```

 ## User Review Statistics